-- (c) A pro bono limited appearance will have CM/ECF User status commencing at the time a motion for a stay of proceedings for the purpose of conducting case evaluation is filed.
+- (a) All representatives before the Court must register as CM/ECF Users by reviewing the information supplied on the Court's website www.uscourts.cavc.gov and completing the appropriate registration form. - (b) A pro bono limited appearance will have CM/ECF User status commencing at the time a motion for a stay of proceedings for the purpose of conducting case evaluation is filed.
 See U.S. VET.
 APP.
 R. 5.
-Such CM/ECF User status will cease when any stay granted is lifted. - (d) Completion of the Court's CM/ECF Filer Registration constitutes consent to electronic service of all documents as provided in these E-Rules and Misc.
-Order 19-07. - (e) CM/ECF Users agree to protect the security of their passwords and immediately notify the CM/ECF Help Desk (202-418-3453) if they learn that their password has been compromised.
-CM/ECF Users may be sanctioned for failure to comply with this provision. - (f) A CM/ECF User who does not have any open cases with the Court and who desires to become inactive may withdraw from participation in CM/ECF.
+Such CM/ECF User status will cease when any stay granted is lifted. - (c) Completion of the Court's CM/ECF filer registration constitutes consent to electronic service through CM/ECF of all documents as provided in these E-Rules and Misc.
+Order 19-07. - (d) CM/ECF Users agree to protect the security of their passwords and immediately notify the CM/ECF Help Desk (202-418-3453) if they learn that their password has been compromised.
+CM/ECF Users may be sanctioned for failure to comply with this provision. - (e) A CM/ECF User who does not have any open cases with the Court and who desires to become inactive may withdraw from participation in CM/ECF.
 Withdrawal is accomplished by providing the Clerk with written notice (to efiling@uscourts.cavc.gov) of the intent to withdraw.
 See also E-Rule 2(e).